AlenLove/SEIR/README.md

 #### # phenotype data
     data(phe)
-We suggest to provide the phenotype file
+The phenotype file is listed as follows:

 | Taxa | trait1 | trait2 | trait3 |
 | :---: | :---: |:---: |:---: |